By general location – Last updated April 14, 2026

 We are often asked to recommend restaurants to visiting friends, so here is our list.
-With only a few exceptions, we have tried them all; those we haven’t tried are on our shortlist of restaurants to try.
-They are all moderately-price restaurants; there are a number of up-scale restaurants here in Richmond, but they aren’t listed here.
+These are all moderately-price restaurants.
+There are a number of up-scale restaurants here in Richmond, Virginia, but they aren’t listed here.
 I do not list any national chains.

 They are listed in no particular order.